shutaozhenzhen/thetimelineproj/documentation/howto-dialogs.rst

     def __init__(self, view):
         self.view = view

 The Dialog class should contain no business logic at all.
-It should only contain simple logic to administer the gui objects within the Dialog.
+It should only contain simple logic to handle the gui objects within the Dialog.
 For example to set a value in a TextBox the Dialog, the dialog shall provide a method set_text(text)  that can be used by the controller.
 For the same reason it must provide a get_text() function that the controller can use to retrieve values entered by a user.